 Q: Are viruses considered unicellular organisms?

 A: No, viruses are not considered unicellular organisms.
-Viruses are not cells.
+On top of that, viruses are not cells.
 They lack the cellular machinery necessary for independent replication and metabolism and require a host cell to reproduce.

 Q: Can a unicellular organism become multicellular?

 A: Some unicellular organisms can form multicellular aggregates under certain conditions.
-However, these aggregates are typically temporary and lack the specialized cells and coordinated organization that characterize true multicellular organisms.
+Even so, these aggregates are typically temporary and lack the specialized cells and coordinated organization that characterize true multicellular organisms.

 Q: How do unicellular organisms reproduce?